 Treatments for Hemangiosarcoma

-As with many cancer treatments in dogs, treatment for hemangiosarcoma is not about getting a “cure,” but rather is focused on improving and maintaining quality of life while hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.
+As with many cancer treatments in dogs, treatment for hemangiosarcoma is not about getting a “cure” but rather is focused on improving and maintaining the quality of life while hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.

 Surgery

-For all types of hemangiosarcoma, surgery is the first line of treatment and is often performed immediately by ER doctors as a life-saving measure.
+Surgery is the first line of treatment for all types of hemangiosarcoma and is often performed immediately by ER doctors as a life-saving measure.

 Stabilizing Your Dog So They Can Get Surgery

-Many patients are very ill at the time of diagnosis and must first be stabilized before they can undergo surgery.
-This may require blood or plasma transfusions, or fluid therapy to correct electrolyte imbalances.
+Many patients are very ill at diagnosis and must first be stabilized before undergoing surgery.
+This may require blood or plasma transfusions or fluid therapy to correct electrolyte imbalances.

 Visceral Hemangiosarcoma Surgery

 For visceral hemangiosarcoma, the general goal of surgery is to remove the tumor, stop the bleeding, and try to prevent future bleeding.
 This usually requires the complete removal of the spleen.
-The heart must also be monitored due to arrhythmias that can occur during and after spleen removal.
+The heart must also be monitored due to arrhythmias during and after spleen removal.

 Heart Hemangiosarcoma Surgery